thingsboard/thingsboard.github.io/docs/user-guide/install/pe/edge/upgrade-instructions.md

 ### Docker (Linux or Mac OS) {#docker-linux-mac-362}

+{% assign versionName = "3.6.2EDGEPE" %}

+{% assign previousVersion = "3.6.1EDGEPE" %}

-**NOTE**: These steps are applicable for ThingsBoard Edge 3.6.1EDGEPE version.
+_**NOTE**: These steps are applicable for ThingsBoard Edge {{previousVersion}} version._

-Set the terminal in the directory which contains the `docker-compose.yml` file and execute the following command to stop and remove currently running TB Edge container (if it's still running):
+Set the terminal in the directory which contains the "docker-compose.yml" file, and run the following command to stop and remove the currently running TB Edge container (if it's still running):
 ```
-docker compose stop
-docker compose rm mytbedge
+docker compose stop && docker compose rm mytbedge -f
 ```
 {: .copy-code}